-As the coronavirus spreads, government agencies and private charities are stepping in to help support renters during this unprecedented time.
+As the economic fallout from the coronavirus continues, government agencies and private charities have stepped in to help support renters.

-In response, some local governments have created rent relief funds, while many states and the federal government have implemented some tenant protections as well.
-And many charitable organizations are also stepping in to help with rent relief.
+Some local governments have created rent relief funds, while many states and the federal government have implemented some tenant protections as well.
+And a number of charitable organizations are also stepping in to help with rent relief.

 What can I do if I can’t pay my rent?